HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 5.2.0 </span> Level 2 – Summary of Operations
 {:.no_toc}

-Coordinating the Medication Select Service with the Medication Prescribe Service is a key aspect of the Level 2 Implementation.
-Whether the Medication Prescribe Service is called depends on aspects of the DetectedIssue resource (i.e., `status` element).
-The DetectedIssue resource is created by the Medication Select Service and populated by clinician actions in response to the displayed Cards.
-Figure 5 depicts the summary of operations that coordinates the Medication Select and Medication Prescribe Services.
+Coordinating the Order Select Service with the Order Sign Service is a key aspect of the Level 2 Implementation.
+Whether the Order Sign Service is called depends on aspects of the DetectedIssue resource (i.e., `status` element).
+The DetectedIssue resource is created by the Order Select Service and populated by clinician actions in response to the displayed Cards.
+Figure 5 depicts the summary of operations that coordinates the Order Select and Order Sign Services.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 5: Advanced – PDDI CDS Service Summary </strong></figcaption>